Applicant's Guide: CanExport GAC-Led Delegations

 Target market:

-A country (or sub-national market) where a company intends to do business.
+A country where a company intends to do business.
 It is not a continent, geographical area, or group of countries.
 Activities in the application must be directly linked to the target market.

 If you have further questions on the program, please contact canexportdelegations@international.gc.ca.